Julien-Cohen/experiments-autogen/README.md

 * python3.10 -m venv ~/BIN/pyt310 (for instance)
 * source ~/BIN/pyt310/bin/activate
 * python -V
-* pip install -U "autogen-agentchat" "autogen-ext[openai]
+* pip install -U "autogen-agentchat" "autogen-ext[openai]"

 ### PyCharm
 * There is a menu in the bottom-right part of the window to choose a venv for the project